 Huntington-Surrey understands that there are all kinds of minds and all kinds of ways to learn.
-We custom craft our curriculum to meet the learning needs of all of our students.

 As a fully accredited high school, we offer all core curriculum and electives that satisfy the Texas Education Agency's high school graduation requirements.
 Students may opt to take Honors or Advanced coursework for any of our core classes.
 We also provide a college advisory and prep class to help prepare them for taking college entrance exams, writing their college essays, financial responsibility, college choice, and college life.

 We additionally work with Austin Community College so that we can offer their Dual Credit Program to our students.

 Every spring we allow our students to be the driving force behind our electives by having them fill out elective request forms.
 We take their requests and whenever possible, make then happen.
 Past electives have included anything and everything from home economics to neuropsychology.
 Our in-house general courses offered include but are not limited to: